Quark-sector Lorentz violation in $Z$-boson production: The Drell-Yan process

 \section{The Drell-Yan process}

-As an explicit example of the formalism of the previous section, we study the unpolarized neutral-current DY process $p_1 + p_2 \rightarrow \gamma/Z \rightarrow l_1+ l_2 + X$ at leading order, including the Lorentz-violating effects on the quarks as described in Eq.~\eqref{model1}.
+As an explicit example of the formalism of the previous section, we study the unpolarized neutral-current DY process $p_1 + p_2 \rightarrow \gamma/Z \rightarrow l_1+ l_2 + X$ at leading order, including the Lorentz-violating effects on the quarks as described in eq.~\eqref{model1}.
 At this level the process is initiated by the annihilation of a quark-antiquark pair of the same flavor, each residing in either of the two initial-state hadrons, producing a lepton pair $l_1 + l_2$ and an unmeasured hadronic final state $X$.
-Working in the high-energy and large momentum transfer limit implies that in principle all quark species, aside from the top quark, may initiate the process.
-In the next section we calculate the cross section for this process and use LHC data to estimate sensitivities on the coefficients for Lorentz violation that generate sidereal time dependence.
+In the following section, we calculate the cross section for this process.
+Using LHC events near and below the $Z$-boson pole, first constraints are placed on several coefficients that produce time-independent shifts to the conventional Lorentz-invariant result.
+For coefficients that induce time-dependent effects, simulations are performed to extract estimated constraints by binning the cross section as a function of sidereal time.